wentingjiang2022/advanced_analytics_kul/README.md

-# Advanced Analytics in a Big Data World
+# Advanced Analytics in a Big Data World - Group 7

-This repository contains the lab report summarizing the results of the four assignments for the course Advanced Analytics in a Big Data World.
+This repository contains the lab report by Group 7, summarizing the results of the four assignments for the course Advanced Analytics in a Big Data World.
 The assignments were completed using Python as the main programming language.
 The repository serves as a collaborative platform for all team members, and the code for all assignments, including preliminary, final, and test versions.

 ## Table of Contents